veertuinc/anka-docs/content/en/docs/Anka Virtualization/upgrading.md

 Existing Version | Target Version | Recommendation
 --- | --- | ---
-1.4.3 | 2.x.x | Requires upgrade of all existing VM templates with `anka start -u` and push to the registry 2.x | 2.1.2 | Only requires upgrade of existing Catalina VM templates with `anka start -u` and push to the registry
+1.4.3 | 2.x.x | Requires upgrade of all existing VM templates with `anka start --update` and push to the registry 2.x | 2.1.2 | Only requires upgrade of existing Catalina VM templates with `anka start --update` and push to the registry